Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Neural Cross-domain Inference

-Additionally, we also show a compact version of UBotNet, \emph{UBotNet Lite}, where we used separable convolution {\cite{Chollet_2017_CVPR}} similar to SepUNet\cite{lai2019pano} to reduce the number of parameters in the architecture.
-UBotNet Lite (38.3M) has 71.2\% less parameters compared to it's bigger sibling UBotNet (133M).
-We further place two branches of fully-connected layers towards the end with sigmoid activation to predict scene depth and consistent normals.
-The CNN blocks learn the local image features whereas the Multi-Head Self-Attention (MHSA) block from the bottleneck transformer learns the global contextual features.
-Learning both local and global scale features are essential for robust normal estimation, as we also validate and demonstrate later in the experiments in Section~\ref{sec:discussion}.
+Building upon these insights from prior research, we introduce an enhanced architecture named \emph{UBotNet}, that can efficiently learn local features through convolutional layers and integrate self-attention for global context aggregation.
+UBotNet combines elements from U-Net and the Bottleneck transformer.
+Specifically, we position the self-attention transformer block at the lowest resolution feature maps in the U-Net bottleneck, as self-attention involves $O(n^2d)$ memory and compute \cite{vaswani2017attention}.
+Figure~\ref{fig:unetTransformer} provides an overview of our proposed architecture.
+To enhance its performance, we replace the traditional max-pooling layer with an anti-aliased max-pooling layer {\cite{zhang2019shiftinvar}}.
+Additionally, we present a streamlined compact version of UBotNet, dubbed \emph{UBotNet Lite}, employing separable convolution {\cite{Chollet_2017_CVPR}} to significantly reduce the number of parameters.
+UBotNet Lite (38.3M) has a 71.2\% reduction in parameters compared to its larger counterpart, UBotNet (133M).
+Towards the end, we incorporate two branches of fully-connected layers with sigmoid activation to predict scene depth and consistent normals.
+The CNN blocks focus on capturing local image features, while the Multi-Head Self-Attention (MHSA) block from the bottleneck transformer learns global contextual features.
+See supplementary material for additional details.
+We demonstrate and validate the impact of learning local and global-scale features in the experiments detailed in Section~\ref{sec:discussion}.